dangvansam/flask-image2text/README.md

 # nhandanghoadon
-image to text tesseract and flask server
+image to text east+tesseract and flask server